Living with a disability

 Having got over that hump, you will still need to deal with the health aspects of loving, and being sexually active.
 Look at some of the topics in Sexual Health in the Young Adult part of this site for more information.

-Have a look at the topic 'Disability and sexual issues' on the Better Health Channel
+Have a look at the topic Physical disability and sexuality on the Better Health Channel

 Brothers or sisters of young people with disabilities may find that they have some very strong feelings about their sibling, and about how they are treated.